International Shipments

 Example Response

-Bill of Lading for Shipments to and from Mexico (Carta Porte)
+Shipping to and from Mexico

 The Mexican government requires all shipments to, from, and within Mexico to include a Bill of Lading Complement (Complemento Carta Porte).
 The Bill of Lading must include package-level merchandise descriptions, which are separate from traditional customs item information requirements.